Ghost-Coder23/XSaaS/README.md

 SMS is stubbed in `notifications/utils.py`.
 To activate real SMS:

-1. Register at Africa's Talking (africastalking.com)
+1. Register at Africa's Talking (ctionality and now the users can browse ove tye site wit or withourt internetc cinnection no code todayafricastalking.com)
 2. Get API key
 3. Replace the `send_sms()` function body in `notifications/utils.py`